 This is a marked increase in the growth potential since our study 4 years earlier.
 Talk about upside potential…

-Revenue Growth Potential Greater than 25% and 50%
+Revenue Growth Potential Greater than

 In a separate RAIN Group research report, we polled 472 sales leaders about their top priorities.1 The number one priority was to "Increase business with existing accounts."
 Organizations that excelled at increasing business with existing accounts were significantly more likely to be Top Performers.